 Visiting a financial planner the first day you start earning a salary or profit (for those in business) is what is generally recommended.
 This is usually a one-off visit, which means most people tend to forget about the crucial role played by an expert in improving the quality of decisions made.
 Consultations are particularly important when one’s wealth exceeds the €250,000 mark.
 Industry trends show that once people clock €150,000 to €250,000 in assets, they tend to get a little too emotional with their funds.
 Some end up making irrational decisions which can often cause unwarranted losses and suffering.

-Rather than allowing this to happen, it is a wise idea to develop a working relationship with an independent, fee-based financial planner.
+Rather than allowing this to happen, it is a wise idea to develop a working relationship with an independent, fee-based financial planner and a broker like AOR.
 Being a third-party, they are more likely to take objective decisions rather than emotional ones.
 Moreover, because they are familiar with different industry trends, they can offer much-needed investment growth advice.